Apple's iPhone X tries to reinvent the phone — again

 Now Apple is hoping to reinvent the phone all over again.

-CEO Tim Cook, speaking for the first time at the Steve Jobs Theater on Apple's new campus, introduced the device to do it: the iPhone X (pronounced "10").
+CEO Tim Cook, inaugurating the Steve Jobs Theater on Apple's new campus, introduced the device to do it: the iPhone X (pronounced "10").

 "We do have 'one more thing,'" Cook said, echoing the famous line Jobs had uttered time and again at product unveilings over the years.
 "We have great respect for these words and we don't use them lightly."